Easy Focaccia Bread Recipe

 Alternatively, defrost focaccia in a 350°F oven for about 5 minutes and continue to heat for an additional 5 to 10 minutes until defrosted and warmed through.

-If you liked this focaccia bread, check out some of these other bread recipes!
+Check out some of these other bread recipes!

 Focaccia Bread Recipe